dark-faze/hackerthon-iitj/README.md

-# Blockchain Project
+# Subsidy Distribution System
-Project made in Prometeo Hackathon by team _Zeroth Divers_.
+Project made by team _Zeroth Divers_ for Prometeo Blockchain Hackathon.
+A blockchain based smart contract for distributing subsidy tokens to consumers.
+Since smart contracts are used, no authority can manipulate the subsidies to their advantage, this implies secure transactions.

 Main Contract address : 0xacf9172eFa504D838E40d90234Dba5a6A015b8F8.